python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_interactions/signal_generate_numpy.md

 You'll prob want the np.concatenate

 THEN
-Using a for loop (or your mechnaism of cohice)
+Using a for loop (or your mechanism of choice)
-- Take groups of 4096 smaples.
+- Take groups of 4096 samples.
 Each group will pertain to a unique time period.
 - Do an FFT on each group of samples
 - Check whether there is activity surpassing a certain (arbitrary) threshold on an arbitrary frequency (ex: 3 Hz) within each group.